Jamie Muir: Early life and career

+King Crimson

 In the summer of 1972, Muir received a call from Robert Fripp, and was invited to join what was to become a new incarnation of King Crimson, with a lineup that came to be, according to Muir, focused on "group potential and creating monstrous power in music."
 During his tenure with the band, Muir occasionally played a standard drum kit, but more often he contributed an assortment of unusual sounds from a wide variety of percussion instruments, including chimes, bells, gongs, mbiras, a musical saw, shakers, rattles, found objects, and miscellaneous drums.
-Muir initially appeared on a single King Crimson album, 1973's Larks' Tongues In Aspic (the title of which was coined by Muir; when asked by Fripp what the music sounded like, Muir responded "why, larks' tongues in aspic... what else?"), on which he is listed as playing "Percussion and Allsorts."
+Muir initially appeared on a single King Crimson album, 1973's Larks' Tongues in Aspic (the title of which was coined by Muir; when asked by Fripp what the music sounded like, Muir responded "why, larks' tongues in aspic ... what else?"), on which he is listed as playing "Percussion and Allsorts".
 Several live recordings featuring Muir were released later by DGM records; the 15-disc box set released in 2012 for the 40th anniversary of the album includes every recording from that line-up, both live or studio, documenting everything Muir has ever contributed.

 According to John Kelman, Muir "brought not just a visual 'X factor' to the group but a musical one as well, his not-to-be understated contributions during his brief tenure with Crimson still felt well after his departure, with the percussionist exerting a lasting influence on (drummer Bill) Bruford".
-Bruford called Muir "my biggest influence and the guy who turned my head totally around...
+Bruford called Muir "my biggest influence and the guy who turned my head totally around ...
 God, did he open my eyes.
 Jamie saw above and beyond chops.
 He was into the color of the music, the tone, and being intuitive about it."
-Bruford also wrote that Muir "...taught me to try to see life from the far side of the cymbals: drummers can be very myopic.
+Bruford also wrote that Muir taught him to "try to see life from the far side of the cymbals: drummers can be very myopic.
 He also pointed out – and I consider this my first and best drum lesson – that I exist to serve the music, the music does not exist to serve me."
-Regarding his relationship with Robert Fripp, Muir wrote "Fripp was open and believed very much in getting disparate musical elements together... he seemed to me to be a very good band leader.
+Regarding his relationship with Robert Fripp, Muir wrote "Fripp was open and believed very much in getting disparate musical elements together ... he seemed to me to be a very good band leader.
 I think I was a wee bit too much for him, simply because I was so involved in improvisation.
-He was very much concerned with logic and function, he always worked his solos out before playing them...
+He was very much concerned with logic and function, he always worked his solos out before playing them ...
 For a person like him it was a very admirable creative decision to actually work with somebody like me."
-Muir also recalled: "I always remember I had an urge to get Robert to let his hair down because he was very controlled in the way he played...
+Muir also recalled: "I always remember I had an urge to get Robert to let his hair down because he was very controlled in the way he played ...
 I really tried and tried to provoke him."
-In summing up his experience with the band, Muir stated "King Crimson was the ideal for me...
+In summing up his experience with the band, Muir stated "King Crimson was the ideal for me ...
 I was extremely pleased and I felt completely at home with the Crimson."